ajmorton/advent_of_code/2019-rust2024/Thoughts.md

 ## Day 11: Space Police
 Not much to say other than when copy-pasting the code from day 09 I forgot to remove the initial inputs.
 Code was fine otherwise.

+## Day 12: The N-Body Problem
+35 ms 💀💀💀
+Should only need to run ~6000 steps for this.
+This actually feels kinda slow..
+In other news this is the first day of regex(!?) and hitting the borrow checker properly where I wanted to iterate of array items while mutating them.
+Indexing works but it's a bit of a mental jump to go from the iterator first model to now needing indexing like some kind of C programmer.
+A majority of time is spent on the hashset insertions.
+I expect `contains()` is also there but not being shown in the flamegraph.
+A 6D array is gonna be sizeable.. tbd on how we 86 the hashset.